udohsolomon/minimal-mistakes/_posts/2018-01-01-gaussian-processes-from-ground-up.md

 The mean and covariance functions will be the focus of my next post.

+The Python codes used in producing these plots are found in my [Github](https://github.com/udohsolomon/GPIntroduction)

 I will like to hear your thoughts on this and also appreciate any feedback.